-In 2019, the IRS assessed around $13 billion in civil penalties for non-compliance with the employment tax code.
-Your payroll process has direct effects on every part of a company — from its financial health to its reputation and employee satisfaction.
+In 2021, the IRS assessed around $11.2 million in penalties for non-compliance with the employment tax code, associated with payroll taxes.
+Your payroll managing process has direct effects on every part of a company — from its financial health to its reputation and employee satisfaction.

 For companies that manage teams of contractors and remote workers, a smooth payroll process is even more important.
 Workers in the field are rushing to meet deadlines.
 No matter the size of the company, payroll hiccups are costly and disruptive.

-Read on to learn the 8 ways to improve your payroll management process.
+Read on to learn the 8 ways to improve your payroll process.

 1. Evaluate Your Organization

 Do you use a payroll calendar?
-If the answer is no, you’re missing out on a simple and effective way to improve your payroll process.
+If the answer is no, you’re missing out on a simple and effective way to improve your payroll processing and payroll managing.

 How to do it: